What I Was Looking For In A Video Projector

 One of the main choices when designing a movie theater (and potentially the most expensive) is the video projector.

 I was expecting to spend a good amount of money, to get a good projector.
 And hoping to get a 4K projector with internet apps (like Netflix), 3D would be nice, multiple HDMI inputs and an image that wasn’t washed out.
-Because my movie theater has a couple of windows, I wanted something that would still be watchable with sun coming into the room.
+Because my movie theater has a couple of windows, I wanted something that would still be watchable with the sun coming into the room.

 I was not looking to spend anywhere near that amount, but I did want a really nice projector.
 After seeing those initial prices, I kind of felt like maybe I wasn’t going to be able to spring for a nice projector after all.
 Realistically I was expecting to spend around $2,000 maybe up to $3,000.